Termite

 Termite Soldiers Vs Workers: What Each Role Means for Your Home

 When you spot termites in your home, you’ll notice two distinct types: pale workers and darker orange soldiers.
 Workers pose the main threat, as they’re the ones actively consuming wood and creating tunnels through your property.
 Soldiers defend the colony with powerful mandibles but can’t feed themselves.
-While both types work together to maintain the colony, understanding their unique roles will help you better protect your property from devastating damage.
+While both types work together to maintain the colony, understanding their unique roles — and how they fit into the broader caste system, life cycle, and hierarchy of a termite colony — will help you better protect your property from devastating damage.

 Key Takeaways

-- Workers maintain and expand colony tunnels through your home, while soldiers guard these pathways against threats.
+• Workers maintain and expand colony tunnels through your home, while soldiers guard these pathways against threats like ants and wasps.

 Physical Differences Between Soldier and Worker Termites